leonpagotto/taskly.chat/stories/11-configure-smart-automation-nudges/Backlog/DEV-018-migrated-legacy-task-improve-this-summary.md

 Develop Backend API for Nudge Configuration Management

 ## Acceptance Criteria

-- [ ] (Legacy acceptance criteria embedded in legacy body or to be refined)
+- [ ] Endpoints for retrieving a user's current nudge settings
+- [ ] Endpoints for creating, updating, and deleting nudge preferences
+- [ ] Input validation and error handling for all API requests
+- [ ] Authentication and authorization to ensure only the owner can manage their settings

 ## Implementation Notes
 - Migrated by normalize-tasks script

 Auto-upgraded from legacy placeholder via upgrade-legacy-tasks script.

+Acceptance criteria refined automatically from legacy bullet list.
 ## Progress Log
+- 2025-09-20 Refined acceptance criteria (auto)

 - 2025-09-19 Normalized legacy file
 ## Migration Note
 Upgraded in-place; original legacy body retained below.